Rare Disease

 Elly's Team

 Elly’s Team is a foundation established with a singular goal of translating medical research to treatment in record time.
-Our path to treatment involves funding additional research to understand the disease mechanism and effects on the body, developing and manufacturing drugs, navigating the FDA approval process and clinical trials, and treating children!
+Their path to treatment involves funding additional research to understand the disease mechanism and effects on the body, developing and manufacturing drugs, navigating the FDA approval process and clinical trials, and treating children!

 Sophie's Hope Foundation